Basic data:

 there should be a few pieces of wood at the bottom.

-Poecilia sphenops is black-silver, males have a caudal fin bordered by yellow or orange, the dorsal fin is never large-sailed.
+Originally i Poecilia sphenops is black-silver, males have a caudal fin bordered by yellow or orange, the dorsal fin is never large-sailed.
 If we come across a black variant with a large sailing dorsal fin, it is a cross with velifera or latipino.
 Hybridized specimens began to appear as early as the 1920s, when moths were growing in popularity, being bred selectively to create a multitude of strains with different fin shapes and colors.

 The body is elongated with a round tail stalk and a small flattened head with a protruding muzzle that acts as a scraper, ideal for scraping algae.
 There are many very small teeth in the mouth, being the largest in the outer row and decreasing with each successive row.